Microsoft says group behind SolarWinds hack now targeting government agencies, NGOs

 The company said it was in the process of notifying all of its targeted customers and had “no reason to believe” these attacks involved any exploitation or vulnerability in Microsoft’s products or services.

-Reporting by Kanishka Singh and Sabahatjahan Contractor in Bengaluru; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Kanishka Singh and Sabahatjahan Contractor in Bengaluru; additional reporting by Raphael Satter in Washington; Editing by Robert Birsel and Clarence Fernandez

 Our Standards: The Thomson Reuters Trust Principles.